aryaneja/film-recommender/README.md

 *   **User Authentication:** Securely log in to access personalized features.
 *   **Film Search:** Search for films using the extensive TMDB database.
 *   **Personal Film List:** Create, manage, and curate your own list of favorite films.
-*   **AI Chatbot:** Get personalized film recommendations from an AI-powered chatbot.
+*   **AI Chatbot:** Get personalized film recommendations from Claude through Bedrock.
 *   **Letterboxd Integration:** Import your film list directly from your Letterboxd account.
 *   **DynamoDB Integration:** Save and load your personal film list from AWS DynamoDB.
-* **Trending Films** Browse a selection of the most popular trending films.
+*   **Trending Films:** Browse a selection of the most popular trending films.
 *   **Genre and Year Filters:** Refine trending film results by selecting a specific genre or year.
 *   **Dark and Light Mode:** Switch between dark and light themes.
 *   **Film Details:** Access detailed information on a film, including cast, crew, and production details.

 ## Frontend